 Mouse left-click button not working

 If the left Mouse button is not working properly on your Windows 10 laptop or PC here are suggestions that will help you fix the mouse left-click button not working problem.

-First, make sure that the device is working condition.
+First, make sure that the device is working conditions.
 You may try it on another computer and see.
 Having done that you need to ensure that the mouse has been set correctly.
-More specifically, you need to select left-click as primary button.
+More specifically, you need to select left-click as the primary button.
 To do this, open Windows Settings > Devices > Mouse.

 On the right-hand side, select Left from the drop-down menu where it says Select your primary button.